Facets-cloud/Readme-Documentation/docs/Features and Guides/resources/types-of-resources.md

 * **Parent-Child Relationship:** Child environments automatically inherit the resource instance from their respective parent environment
 * **No Separate Deployment:** Inherited resources are not deployed separately for child environments

-Configuration Process:

-Define the resource in the project blueprint\
-Mark the resource as "inherited" at the blueprint level Child environments automatically reference the parent's deployed instance No additional deployment or configuration required for child environments

 Example Scenario:\
 Production Environment (Parent)
 ├── Shared Database (Inherited)